Healthcare Workers

 Executive Leadership

 Research during this project was focused primarily on the most common user workflows, the features of each separate app context, and identifying patterns across contexts.
-Our research also concerned the application’s information hierarchy, but due to the project’s scope, we were directed to preserve the existing user flows between pages.

 We returned to research multiple times throughout the project, specifically after we had created wireframes and early visual prototypes.
 Working closely with the developer on this project and interviewing one of the founders of ShiftGen, we uncovered the specific micro-interactions of the controls in each view to identify opportunities to bring unity across the application.

-With the core schedule pattern unifying each schedule view, I further unified the web app’s UI by ensuring a consistent experience utilizing the 90+ design components I created.
-In total, I redesigned nine app views that included unique app functions, such as scheduling time off, and entirely different views with data tables for reviewing shift coverage at scale.
-We presented the designs to stakeholders and received overwhelmingly positive feedback.
-Work on this project is ongoing, as the first round of core view designs is currently in production.
+With the core schedule pattern unifying each schedule view, I enabled further consistency in the web application’s user interface by creating 90+ design components.
+Using those components, I redesigned nine app views that included unique app functions, such as scheduling time off, and entirely different views with data tables for reviewing shift coverage at scale.

 Are you looking for an experienced multi-disciplinary designer who can deliver design solutions that meet your needs?
 Drop me a line!
 Leave your name, some details about the project, and let’s build something together!